NativeScript/docs-v7/docs/core-concepts/navigation.md

 <Frame id="firstFrame" defaultPage="home/home-page"/>
 ```

+> Paths are relative to the application root.
+In the example above, NativeScript looks for a `my-page.xml` file in the app directory of your project (e.g. `app/my-page.xml`).

 There are several ways to perform a navigation; which one you use depends on the needs of your app.

 ### Navigate by page name